-The following tables contain examples of parameters to configure Switch A.
+The following tables contain examples of parameters for Switch A set up.

-- Open the Switching > L2-Redundancy > Link Backup dialog. - Enter a new Link Backup pair in the table: - Click the button.
-The dialog displays the Create window. - \Box In the Primary port drop-down list, select port 2/3. - In the Backup port drop-down list, select port 2/4. - Click the Ok button. - □ In the Description textbox, enter Link_Backup_1 as the name for the backup pair. - □ To activate the Fail back function for the link backup pair, mark the Fail back checkbox. - Set the fail back timer for the link backup pair, enter 30 s in Fail back delay [s]. - □ To activate the link backup pair, mark the Active checkbox. - □ To enable the function, select the On radio button in the Operation frame.

-enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. interface 2/3 Change to the interface configuration mode of interface 2/3. link-backup add 2/4 Creates a Link Backup instance where port $2/3$ is the primary port and port $2/4$ is the backup port. link-backup modify 2/4 description Link_Backup_1 Specifies the string Link_Backup_1 as the name of the backup pair. link-backup modify 2/4 failback-status enable Enable the fail back timer. link-backup modify 2/4 failback-time 30 Specify the fail back delay time as 30 s. link-backup modify 2/4 status enable Enable the Link Backup instance. exit Change to the Configuration mode. link-backup operation Enable the Link Backup function globally in the device.
+□ Open the Switching > L2-Redundancy > Link Backup dialog.
+Enter a new Link Backup pair in the table: Click the 🔜 button.
+The dialog displays the Create win In the Primary port drop-down list, s In the Backup port drop-down list, s • \square Click the Ok button. elect port 274. □ In the Description textbox, enter Link □ In the Description textbox, enter Link Backup 1 as the name for the backup pair. □ To activate the Fail back function for the link backup pair, mark the Fail back checkbox. $\ \square$ Set the fail back timer for the link bac □ Set the fail back timer for the link backup pair, enter 30 s in Fail back delay [s]. □ To activate the link backup pair, mark the Active checkbox. □ To enable the function, select the On radio button in the Operation frame. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. interface 2/3 Change to the interface configuration mode of interface 2/3. link-backup add 2/4 Creates a Link Backup instance where port $2/3$ is the primary port and port $2/4$ is the backup port. link-backup modify 2/4 description Specifies the string Link_Backup_1 as the name of the backup pair.